Delivery from £1.60. Free on all orders over £15.

 Open-pollinated: A non-hybrid variety that can reproduce itself in kind, demonstrating relatively stable traits from one generation to the next.

 [60 days] Developed by New Zealand breeder John Eaton, Bright Lights is one of the more beautiful leafy green mixes around.
 Colors include everything from scarlet and gold to orange, pink, and purple.
 All are delicious, especially when harvested young for salads.
 Eat like beet greens or spinach.

 This variety isn’t quite as winter hardy as other chards, but can otherwise be grown year round.
 (Just give it a bit of protection in the winter.)
 It’s slow to bolt, so you don’t need to sow it very often.
 It also can be a prolific self-seeder, so let it go to seed and you’ll have plenty of chard volunteers coming up the following year.

 An AAS winner.

 How do I germinate Bright Light Chard?
-You can soak your seeds overnight before sowing to help speed up the germination.
-Chard seeds tend to germinate in 5 to 7 days in warmer soil (16-18°C), however they can take up to 3 weeks in colder conditions.
+You can soak your seeds overnight before sowing to help speed up germination.
+Chard seeds tend to germinate in 5 to 7 days in warmer soil (16-18°C), however, they can take up to 3 weeks in colder conditions.
 Your seeds will not germinate if your soil is colder than 10°C.